1pram/Accountable_Automation_Framework/docs/troubleshooting.md

 ai_service_api_key     = "your-api-key-value"
 ```

 Terraform will read this file automatically and skip the prompts.
-Do not commit `terraform.tfvars` to version control — it is listed in `.gitignore` by default.
+Do not commit `terraform.tfvars` to version control.
+It is listed in `.gitignore` by default.

 ### Invalid CIDR block error for admin_ip